isomerpages/cris-cadence/_joint-platforms/National Cardiovascular Clinical Trials Network.md

 <p>This platform will partner with other coordinating bodies being developed
 by&nbsp;the <a href="https://scri.edu.sg" rel="noopener noreferrer nofollow" target="_blank">Singapore Clinical Research Institute (SCRI)</a> across&nbsp;all
 the clinical domains.</p>
+<p>The platform, in collaboration with sister unit SCRI, has also facilitated
+in the setup of the <a href="https://ddec1-0-en-ctp.trendmicro.com/wis/clicktime/v1/query?url=https%3a%2f%2fclinicaltrials.sg&amp;umid=93359da1-01ee-4905-a84e-8a6f2b0e4bc8&amp;rct=1740699229&amp;auth=32813f2e647ebb91b39d0b35ac97db1efa82dd64-dfdbee75b0fb42dbc0ab0be7a02bae786a2ef94e" rel="noopener noreferrer" target="_blank"><u>Singapore's Clinical Trials Portal (CTSG.</u></a> is crafted to cater to patients, caregivers, clinical investigators and companies by making clinical trial information more accessible and comprehensible.
+By demystifying the clinical trial landscape, CTSG aims to encourage greater interest in clinical trials, fostering innovation and improving health outcomes.</p>
 <p>In addition, the National CV Biostatistics and Bioinformatics Unit&nbsp;established
 will partner with other business units within the Consortium for Clinical Research and Innovation, Singapore (CRIS) to scale-up biostatistics and